 Starr, the Bride: We knew we wanted a destination wedding as we loved the idea of entertaining friends and family over an entire weekend – not just one night – and in fact we ended up having five different events during our wedding weekend, including a Shabbat dinner and a traditional Sephardi Henna Party!

 As Jacques is French we toyed with the idea of getting married in France.
 I love the drama and history of the Palace of Versailles – you can actually get married in the Orangerie there – but in the end it proved impractical for us to tie the knot in France.

 We thought about where would be good for everyone and where would they enjoy traveling to, and came up with Palm Beach… Americans love Florida, Europeans love Florida.
 We decided upon the beautiful Mar-a-lago Club whose stunning ballroom echoed the grandeur of Versailles which fitted right in with our wedding theme.

 The Mar-a-Lago was built in the 1920s by the heiress Marjorie Merriwether Post, and combines stunning Moorish, Venetian, Spanish and Mediterranean elements, including spiral staircases and intricate stone carvings.
-Donald Trump bought the mansion in 1985 and added a sprawling, ornate ballroom which is where we chose to hold our wedding reception.

 A COUTURE CREATION OF A DRESS